-Ever since I got the Char Broil Big Easy Smoker, I’ve been wanting to smoke a brisket.
+Ever since I got a propane smoker, I’ve been wanting to smoke a brisket.
 Well I finally did it.
 I didn’t buy a huge brisket and spend a lot of money.
 No this was a very small one so that in case I messed it up, it wouldn’t be a waste of money.
 Let me tell you about my experience smoking a small brisket.

 You’d think that smoking a very small very inexpensive brisket would take the pressure off but I really like good BBQ and wanted it to come out great.
 So the pressure was on.
 In my last post I discussed the dry rub recipe that I used.
 I put that dry rub on and let it sit for a several hours.
 It was at least 6 hours and since it was only a small brisket, it did the trick.

 The actual piece of meat that I bought was less than 2 pounds and only cost $11.
 That’s kind of sad but it was the smart thing to do.
 If I bought a $50 brisket and messed it up, I would probably get really angry and do something dumb.
 Let me tell you about one time when I was roasting some root vegetables.
 They take a good amount of time to peel and chop into bite sized chucks.
 And then you roast them at 400 degrees for around an hour too so it’s not a quick production.
 Anyway, the root vegetables where done but I wanted a little char on them so I turned on the broiler.
 I figured a minute or two be perfect.
 Well another hour later, I realized that I totally forgot about the roots.
 I was way past the minute or two that they needed.
 Well the roots were completely burnt to a crisp.
 They looked like bite sized chucks of coal.
 Completely burnt and black.
 Anyway, I got so mad at myself that I took the baking sheet outside and threw the vegetables in the road.